Bareboat Charter Guide

 Once you have decided between power and sail, you then need to decide if you want to charter a monohull or a catamaran.
 Neither one is better than the other — both a monohull and a catamaran will offer a great way to explore the Islands.
 The differences come down to your personal preferences as well as how you and your crew will use the yacht while you are cruising the British Virgin Islands on your bareboat charter.

-Catamarans (right) have become an increasingly popular choice for charter guests in the BVI due to the exceptional level of space they offer for guests.
+Catamarans (below right) have become an increasingly popular choice for charter guests in the BVI due to the exceptional level of space they offer for guests.
 Most catamarans have very large salons and outdoor spaces, given that they often have 20’+ beams.
 This extra width provides for additional areas to relax, entertain, and even escape making it the perfect vessel for groups.
 Catamarans also typically experience less tilt when swells are large because of the wide surface area their hulls cover.

 Regardless of your choice, given the protected waters of the British Virgin Islands, either a monohull or a catamaran will provide a great cruising option for a bareboat charter.